When should you go to the pharmacy vs the GP?

 - low mood or anxiety

-- ongoing pain (for example from your back, period or stomach)
+- ongoing pain (for example from your back, periods or stomach)

 If you are struggling to get a GP appointment or are confused about where to get help, then you can also call 111 for health advice.
 Here you can have your symptoms assessed and find out which type of support would suit your needs.

-And, if you become unwell out of your GP opening hours, 111 can also refer you onto out of hours care if you need it.
+And, if you become unwell outside your GP opening hours, 111 can also refer you onto out of hours care if you need it.

 You can’t predict when you might want to see a GP, but you can be ready for when you do.
 Our GP subscriptions are available to anyone over 18 and give you peace of mind, with 15-minute appointments when it suits you at no extra cost.